aasshishh/reliable-downloader/README.md

 A high-quality submission will:

-- meet the requirements above
+- meet the task requirements
 - make appropriate use of modern language features to solve the problem in an elegant way
 - be easy to read and reason about
 - have unit tests around the range requests implementation
-- have evidence that the resilience mechanism has been manually tested (we will run it ourselves and review your answer to question #2 in [questions.md](./questions.md)).
+- have evidence that the resilience mechanism has been manually tested (we will run it ourselves and review your answer to question #2 in [questions.md](./questions.md))

 ### Tips

-- Take the time to read through the task and description.
+- take the time to read through the task and description
-- Imagine you are submitting this for PR review, add some code comments as you might on a PR if you think it will be helpful to share your thought process (we recommend [conventional comments](https://conventionalcomments.org/)).
+- imagine you are submitting this for PR review, add some code comments as you might on a PR if you think it will be helpful to share your thought process (we recommend [conventional comments](https://conventionalcomments.org/))
-- Prioritise implementing the requirements but do spend some time refactoring to improve your design.
+- prioritise implementing the requirements but do spend some time refactoring to improve your design
-- You can throttle your internet connection using NetLimiter or similar
+- you can throttle your internet connection using NetLimiter or similar
-- You can simulate internet disconnections by disconnecting wifi/ethernet
+- you can simulate internet disconnections by disconnecting wifi/ethernet
-- The use of third-party libraries is encouraged but we recommend keeping to well-established libraries (unless there's one you're really excited to share with us, please use [questions.md](./questions.md) to tell us about it)
+- the use of third-party libraries is encouraged but we recommend keeping to well-established libraries (unless there's one you're really excited to share with us, please use [questions.md](./questions.md) to tell us about it)

 ## The Task